wagner-group/reap-benchmark/README.md

 Tested with

-- `python >= 3.8`
+- `python >= 3.8`.
-- `cuda >= 11.2`
+- `cuda >= 11.2`.
 - `kornia == 0.6.3`: Using version `>= 0.6.4` will raise an error.
+- See `requirements.txt` for all packages' version.

-We recommend creating a new conda environment with python 3.8 because `kornia` and `detectron2` seem to often mess up dependencies and result in a segmentation fault.
+We recommend creating a new python environment because `kornia` and `detectron2` seem to often mess up dependencies and result in a segmentation fault.

 ```[bash]
 # Install from requirements.txt file OR